Ishan2608/Space_Invaders/README.md

 <h3> Step 6: The Scoreboard and UI </h3>
 <p>
   Whenever we were recoding the alien ships being shot by our bullets, we increase the score.
-The scoreboard is another class, created in a separate python file where the class inherits the <em> Turtle class of turtle <\em> module.
+The scoreboard is another class, created in a separate python file where the class inherits the <em> Turtle class of turtle </em> module.
 The turtle is hidden, it's pen pulled up, and then we use <em>write</em> method to write some text on screen.
 Similarly we create UI class, which writes <em>Space Invaders</em> on screen and make them change colors every few milliseconds whenever we pause the game.
 There also <em> sleep </em> method of <em> time </em> module is used.
 We also show texts when game is over.
 The text varies depending on whether the user won or lost.